New to brewing and want to know all about the different types of hops? You’ve found the right guide.

 Behold, the hop plant.

-But there are as many types of hops as there are reasons to love them.
-Good thing us beer nuts (that’s the socially acceptable way of referring to our condition) have already done all the research for you.
+There are as many types of hops as there are reasons to love them (as in, lots).
+Good thing homebrewing fanatics have already done all the research for you!

 Hops are added to beer during the brewing process for several reasons: